nikhilCad/photogram/README.md

-Photogram - An Instagram Clone
+Photogram - An Instagram Clone - Try to not call it a clone lol

 To run -> npm run dev